patinnc/patinnc.github.io/README.md

     - Usually the default height of the flamegraph chart isn't sufficient to fit the text into each level of the flamegraph.
 But you still get the 'hover' callstack info.
     - the color of the flamegraph matches the process/pid/tid in the legend of cpu_busy chart... so it is not as pretty as a flamegraph but now the color of a 'flame' actually means something.
     - the CPI (Clocks Per Instruction) flamegraph chart colors the process/pid/tid by the CPI for that stack.
         - Below is a sample unzoomed CPI chart.
+The left-hand instance of spin.x (in light orange) has a CPI = 2.26 cycles/instruction.
+The 4 spin.x's at the right in light green have a CPI= 6.465.
         - ![Here is a sample unzoomed CPI chart](images/CPI_sml.png)
         - You have to have cycles, instructions, and cpu-clock (or sched_switch) callstacks
         - The width of the CPI 'flame' is based on the cpu-clock time.